icanbwell/SparkPipelineFramework.Testing/README.md

 # SparkPipelineFramework.Tests
-Testing framework that can tests SPF library by just providing input files to setup before running the transformer and output files to use for verifying the output
+Testing framework that can tests SparkPipelineFramework library by just providing input files to setup before running the transformer and output files to use for verifying the output

 ## Usage
 1. Create a folder structure similar to the folder structure of your library in SparkPipelineFramework (This is how the Testing Framework finds the Transformer to run)